Strict irreducibility of Markov chains and ergodicity of skew products: Strict irreducibility of Markov kernels

-for $\omega \in \Omega$.
-It is not difficult to see that $S$ is $\mathscr{C}$-measurable.
-We shall call the Markov measure $\nu$ \textit{stationary} if $S$ is $\nu$-preserving.
+for $\omega \in \Omega$ defines a $\mathscr{C}$-measurable map.
+We shall call the Markov measure $\nu$ \textit{stationary} if it is preserved under $S$.
 It is easy to check that $\nu$ is stationary if and only if the measure $m$ is $\pi$-invariant.
 In this case we obtain an MDS $(\Omega,\nu,S)$, which we shall call a \textit{Markov shift}.

-A \textit{Bernoulli shift} is obtained by considering the trivial kernel $\pi$ with respect to a probability measure $m$ given by $\pi_{y} := m$ for all $y \in E$, in which case $\nu$ coincides with the product measure $m^{\mathbb{N}_{0}}$.
+For any probability measure $m$ we may consider the trivial kernel $\tau$, which is given by $\tau(y,B) := m(B)$ for $y \in E$ and $B \in \mathscr{E}$.
+Then $m$ is $\tau$-invariant.
+In this case the corresponding Markov measure coincides with the product measure $m^{\otimes\mathbb{N}_{0}}$ and the corresponding Markov chain defines an i.i.d. process.
+We will refer to the respective Markov shift as a \textit{Bernoulli shift}.
 The next proposition connects the ergodicity of the Markov shift $S$ to the irreducibility of the kernel $\pi$ with respect to the measure $m$.
-Noting that the trivial kernel is irreducible this contains the well known fact that Bernoulli shifts are ergodic as a special case.
+Noting that trivial kernels are irreducible this contains the well known fact that Bernoulli shifts are ergodic as a special case.

 \begin{theorem} \proposition Let $\pi$ be a Markov kernel with invariant probability measure $m$.
 Then the respective Markov shift $S$ is ergodic if and only if $\pi$ is irreducible with respect to $m$. \end{theorem}